aerwin/node-cfenv-wrapper/README.md

      state     since                    cpu    memory          disk
 	#0   running   2014-10-04 03:19:59 PM   0.0%   15.7M of 128M   25.1M of 1G

-After the successful push, you should be able to run your app by pointing your browser at either:
+After the successful push, you should be able to run your app by pointing your browser at:

 	http://cfenv-wrapper-${random-word}.mybluemix.net/